nattadasu/FileBot/README.md

 However, the most important files were:

-* `filepath_posix.groovy` and `filepath_windows.groovy` are the scripts that
+* `filepath_posix.groovy` and `filepath_windows.groovy` on modules folder are
-  handles <u>(default) drive logic</u>.
+  the scripts that handles <u>(default) drive logic</u>.
 By default, it tries to find the drive that have most free space, and if it's not found, it will use the default drive.
 You can override by changing `override` variable on the script.
 * `common_` are shared scripts that does not have OS-specific behavior (drive logic, etc.), and only contains common logic to handle <u>file name</u>.

+Additionally, there are some quality-of-life scripts that you can edit to enhance your experience:

+* `forceshowid_tv.groovy` to force write ID from TMDB to avoid incorrect ID detection on Jellyfin/Emby, etc when there are multiple shows with the same name (e.g. different years, anime vs live-action, etc.)
+* `medianame.groovy` to handle media name, shortening it, etc. Useful when a fricking adapted-from-Light-Novel anime title is way too long, or making sure it has consistent naming (e.g. case sensitivity, stylization, etc.)
+* `releasegroup.groovy` to handle additional release group when FileBot does not include it on its group index, or fixing it when it's incorrect.
+* `releasesource.groovy` to handle additional release source when FileBot does not include it on its source index, or fixing it when it's incorrect.

 You can refer to `compiled/` directory to check logics that FileBot will use.